New research from the University of Adelaide shows that stem cells from teeth can develop and form complex networks of brain-like cells.

 “What we developed wasn’t identical to normal neurons, but the new cells shared very similar properties to neurons.
 They also formed complex networks and communicated through simple electrical activity, like you might see between cells in the developing brain.”

-This work with dental pulp stem cells opens up the potential for modelling many more common brain disorders in the laboratory, which could help in developing new treatments and techniques for patients.
+This work with dental pulp stem cells opens up the potential for modeling many more common brain disorders in the laboratory, which could help in developing new treatments and techniques for patients.